krasserm/bot-with-plan/README.md

-## Open source LLM agents with schema-based generation of function calls
+## Open LLM agents with schema-based generation of function calls

 Experimental implementation of a function calling interface for a Llama-2 chat model with [LangChain](https://github.com/langchain-ai/langchain).
 It uses the [grammar-based sampling](https://github.com/ggerganov/llama.cpp/pull/1773)